rexfaq2/rexfaq/README.md

 **5) Will MREX Token continue in Rex 2.0 with the same contract address and with the same features?**

-Yes, and with new features.
+Yes, but with new features.
 The scraping function is now part of REX design, and MREX isn't neeeded in order to do it.
 See section 6.3 of the new Whitepaper: "Withdrawing Stake Interest".
-It can be done many times, but there are cons and pros to it.
+It can be done many times, but there are cons and pros to do it in order to maintain tokenomics sustainability.

 Here are the current features of MREX: